plattjr/gameland_boataccess/README.md

 <BR>

 ***About The Map***\
-This map shows public boating access points owned by the North Carolina Wildlife Resource Commission (NCWRC) and how many are on each gameland designation, if any.
+This map shows three different types of public boating access points (Coastal, Inland, and Joint) owned by the North Carolina Wildlife Resource Commission (NCWRC) and how many are on each gameland designation, if any.
+Focus is on the tidewater region since access types can vary along the sounds and coastal islands.

 ***Functions***\
 I have added a click event on the boat access points to get the address from each location.
 I would love to find a way to add a "Get Directions" button that is linked to Google Maps.